dotnet/templating/docs/template-resolution-for-dotnet-cli.md

     -   *Example:* `dotnet new search --package Micro`
     -   *Example:* `dotnet new search con --package Micro`

+### Template parameter filters

+This feature is currently unsupported (support was removed with moving o a new command line parser) - but it's being [tracked](https://github.com/dotnet/templating/issues/4061)

 ### Error cases

 #### No argument